General information on the Unit

 Percentage of contact: 100%

-Assessment system 1: Written exam, composed of questions provided by the different lecturers of the Unit covering the lectures.
-The exam is made up of concrete questions requiring a short answer, being possible also multiple-choice tests.
+Assessment system 1: Written exam, composed of questions provided by the different lecturers of the Unit covering the lectures and the exercises of the work in groups B. The exam is made up of concrete questions requiring a short answer, being possible also multiple-choice tests.
 Short-answer questions are marked according to the technical and conceptual precision of the answer, and to the reasoning approach.

 Weighting: 35% of the final score of the Unit (Agro-food systems: 7%, Market glob.: 7%, Institutions: 2.7%, Inst. developing count.: 4.3%, Agric. policy: 7%, Food policy: 7%)